TIBCOSoftware/snappydata/README.md

 #### Approximate query processing (AQP) (conceptual)
 OLAP queries are expensive as they require traversing through large data sets and shuffling data across nodes.
 While the in-memory queries above executed in less than a second the response times typically would be much higher with very large data sets.
 On top of this, concurrent execution for multiple users would also slow things down.
 Achieving interactive query speed in most analytic environments requires drastic new approaches like AQP.
-Similar to how indexes provide performance benefits in traditional databases, SnappyData provides APIs and DDL to specify one or more curated [stratified samples](http://stratifiedsamples) on large tables.
+Similar to how indexes provide performance benefits in traditional databases, SnappyData provides APIs and DDL to specify one or more curated [stratified samples](https://en.wikipedia.org/wiki/Stratified_sampling) on large tables.

 > #### Note
-> We recommend downloading the _onTime airline_ data for 2007-2015 which is about 52 million records.
-With the above data set (1 million rows) only about third of the time is spent in query execution engine and  sampling is unlikely to show much of any difference in speed.
+> We recommend downloading the full dataset mentioned in [Step 1](#step-1---start-the-snappydata-cluster) which is about 52 million records.
+With the above data set (1 million rows) only about a third of the time is spent in query execution engine and  sampling is unlikely to show much of any difference in speed.

 The following DDL creates a sample that is 3% of the full data set and stratified on 3 columns.
 The commonly used dimensions in your _Group by_ and _Where_ clauses make up the _Query Column Set_ (strata columns).
-Multiple samples can be created and queries executed on the base table are analyzed for appropriate sample selection.
+Multiple samples can be created and queries that are executed on the base table are analyzed for appropriate sample selection.

 ```sql
 CREATE SAMPLE TABLE AIRLINE_SAMPLE